muldjord/skyscraper/docs/CONFIGINI.md

 #### lang="en"
 Adds the specified language to the top of the existing default internal language priority list.
 Only one language is supported with this configuration.

-Note!
+NOTE!
 Read more about how languages are handles in general [here](LANGUAGES.md).

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`